What Not to Move Long Distance

 Hazardous Materials

 For safety reasons, certain items are prohibited from being transported during a long-distance move.
 These include flammable substances, corrosive chemicals, and explosive materials.
 Examples of items to leave behind are propane tanks, gasoline, bleach, paint, pesticides, and fireworks.
-Properly dispose of these hazardous materials following local guidelines.
+Properly dispose of these hazardous materials in accordance with local guidelines.

 Plants

 Moving plants long distances can be challenging due to the potential damage they may incur during transportation.
-Plant transportation regulations can also vary from state to country or country.
+Plant transportation regulations can also vary from state to state.
 Check local regulations and consider leaving plants behind or gifting them to friends, family, or neighbours.

 Clothing and Household Items You No Longer Use